 - a.
-Unified Planning Work Program: The UOP states that Planning Committee may exercise it's authority to make and approve UPWP budget revisions if these total no more than 10% of the total UPWP budget.
+Unified Planning Work Program: The UOP states that Planning Committee may exercise its authority to make and approve UPWP budget revisions if these total no more than 10% of the total UPWP budget.
 The ITCTC Policy Committee shall be notified of such budget revisions within one week.
 An UPWP budget revision is defined as an amendment if it affects an amount greater than 10% of the budget.
 Such an amendment requires Policy Committee approval.
 Adding a new task to the UPWP is also considered an amendment that requires Policy Committee approval. - b.
 Transportation Improvement Program: The UOP guidelines state that for the TIP, the Planning Committee may "exercise authority to make and approve minor revisions to the TIP during the program year.
-Minor TIP revisions are defined as "changes that impact less than 10% of an individual project or less than 5% of available funding for the TIP, whichever is greater".
+Minor TIP revisions, called Administrative Modifications, are defined as "changes that impact less than 10% of an individual project or less than 5% of available funding for the TIP, whichever is greater".
 Other larger amendments require Policy Committee approval, providing another opportunity for public review and participation.
 At least one public meeting shall be held prior to the adoption of a new TIP.
-To the maximum extent practicable, the meeting will be held at a convenient time and in an accessible location.
+To the maximum extent practicable, the meeting will be held at a convenient time and in an accessible location or the meeting may take place remotely via a publicly available online meeting platform.
 Public notice of the meeting will be advertised in a newspaper of general circulation. - c.
-Long Range Plan: The Long Range Plan is updated every five (5) years and requires public participation at that time.
-A specific schedule and process will be formulated for the regularly scheduled updates of the Long Range Transportation Plan.
-Any public meeting(s) held as part of the adoption of an updated Long Range Plan will be held at a convenient time and in an accessible location, to the maximum extent practicable.
+Long-Range Transportation Plan: The LRTP is updated every five (5) years and requires public participation at that time.
+A specific schedule and process for public participation will be formulated for the regularly scheduled updates to the Long-Range Transportation Plan.
+Any public meeting(s) held as part of the adoption of an updated Long-Range Transportation Plan will be held at a convenient time and in an accessible location, to the maximum extent possible, or the meeting may take place remotely via a publicly available online meeting platform.
 Such meetings will be advertised in a newspaper of general circulation. - d.
-Public Involvement Procedures: The ITCTC Public Involvement Procedures are updated periodically on an asneeded basis.
+Public Involvement Procedures: The ITCTC Public Involvement Procedures are updated periodically on an as-needed basis.
 Federal regulations require a forty-five (45) day comment period for updates to the Public Involvement Procedures.
-As with other ITCTC documents, a draft of the Public Involvement Procedures will be posted on the ITCTC web site for those with Internet access and will be available in the local libraries, town and village halls and Board Of Representatives Offices in printed form for public review.
+As with other ITCTC documents, a draft of the Public Involvement Procedures will be posted on the ITCTC web site and hard copy versions will be available in the local libraries, town and village halls and the ITCTC Offices for those without Internet access for public review.